 Q: Do I have to be diagnosed in order to use my insurance benefits?

 A: Yes.
-In order to utilize your insurance benefits you have to have a diagnosable reason/ have a medical necessity for utilizing therapy services such as you do for going to see your primary care doctor or going to a hospital.
+In order to utilize your insurance benefits you have to have a diagnosable reason/ medical necessity for utilizing therapy services such as you do for going to see your primary care doctor or going to a hospital.
 Otherwise your insurance will not cover your visits.
 If this is an issue or concern for you self-pay may be the best option.

 Q: Do you accept insurance for couples counseling?

 A: Yes.
-With couples there is a identified client (partner who reaches out for therapy) this client is usually whose benefits are utilized.
+With couples there is a identified client (typically the partner who reaches out for therapy) this client is usually whose benefits are utilized.
 However the identified client will have to have a diagnosable reason, which shows medical necessity for services, in order to utilize their insurance.
 This client’s diagnosis will have to be the main focus of sessions.
 Therefore for couples that feel this will not work for them and their therapeutic needs and if more than a 50 minute session will be needed, the self pay option is recommended.
 Self-Pay option is recommended for pre-marital counseling.

-Q: Why can’t telehealth sessions be done for people in the United States outside of Georgia?
+Q: Why can’t telehealth sessions be done for people outside of Georgia (and New Jersey)?

 A: Kim is licensed in Georgia therefore the ethical requirements and state laws for those states outside of Georgia may vary for conducting telehealth sessions.
 Therefore in order to remain in compliance and practice ethically we are only able to see clients within the state we are licensed in.
 Kim is also temporarily licensed in New Jersey and may see clients who reside there for therapy via telehealth.

 Q: How long will I need therapy?
 And how often will I need to come?

 A: This varies greatly depending on the client and the severity of the issue(s).
 After the initial assessment a better idea can be given to how frequent the sessions will need to be.
 Typically for new clients every 1-2 weeks is recommended.
 The progress and consistency of the client attending sessions will help to determine the duration needed.